hn5092/KAP-manual/en/security/table.en.md

 Table-level Access Control needs to be set by project basis.
 That means even if you sync the same Hive or Kafka table from data source twice in different projects, table-level access control need to be set independently for those two projects.

-Before you set table-level permission for a user, please ensure that the user has the access permission to the project.
+Before you set table-level access control for a user, please ensure that the user has the access permission to the project.

 ###Manage Table-level Access Control